wp-plugins/aweber-optin-widget/trunk/readme.txt

 Install the plugin and activate.
 Then go to wordpress widgets and there you will see the Aweber Optin Widget

 == Screenshots ==
-1. screenshot1
+1. Screenshot
-2. screenshot2
+2. Screenshot
-3. screenshot3
+3. Screenshot
-4. screenshot4
+4. Screenshot
-5. screenshot5
+5. Screenshot